PureIso/iso.opc/README.md

 # Iso.Opc

-**Version: 1.0.0**

 Iso.Opc is an [OPC UA .Net Standard](https://github.com/OPCFoundation/UA-.NETStandard)OPC-UA wrapper with sample application.
-The library is for learning and understanding OPC-UA
+The library is for learning and understanding OPC-UA with docker implementation.

 ## Core Features